 4. Tell your loved ones how you feel at home or through video chat.

 Family and friends matter most.
 Let your loved ones know how much they mean to you.

 Eat well, exercise, and try to get quality sleep.
 Go outside to enjoy a little fresh air, relax with some yoga or meditation, kick back with a book, or watch your favorite Netflix show.
 Be gentle with yourself and do something every day just for you.

 6. Practice gratitude year-round and improve psychological health.

 Remember, life will return to normal, even if it’s a new kind of normal.
-In the meantime, practicing gratitude can help you cope, increase your immunity, boost your peace of mind and help family, friends and colleagues.
-In a time where there are many things we can’t control, we all have the ability and opportunity to cultivate gratitude.
+In the meantime, practicing gratitude can help you cope, increase your immunity, boost your peace of mind and help family, friends, and colleagues.
+In a time when we can’t control many things, we all have the ability and opportunity to cultivate gratitude.
 Simply take a few moments to focus on all that you have and develop an attitude of gratitude.